durbanlegend/thag_rs/README.md

 ```bash
 thag -l 'format!("{i}.\t{line}")' < demo/hello.rs               # Long form: --loop
 ```
-For a true filter that you can pipe to another process, you can use `-qq` (or `--quiet --quiet`) to suppress all non-error output.
+For a true filter that you can pipe to another process, use `-qq` (or `--quiet --quiet`) to suppress all non-error output.

 Loop mode also accepts the following optional arguments supplying surrounding code, along the lines of AWK: